Proximity effect (electron beam lithography)

 A thin resist with a low electron density will reduce forward scattering.
 A light substrate (light nuclei) will reduce backscattering.
 When electron beam lithography is performed on substrates with 'heavy' films, such as gold coatings, the backscatter effect will (depending on thickness) significantly increase.
 Increasing beam energy will reduce the forward scattering width, but since the beam penetrates the substrate more deeply, the backscatter width will increase.

 The primary beam can transfer energy to electrons via elastic collisions with electrons and via inelastic collision processes such as impact ionization.
 In the latter case, a secondary electron is created and the energy state of the atom changes, which can result in the emission of Auger electrons or X-rays.
 The range of these secondary electrons is an energy-dependent accumulation of (inelastic) mean free paths; while not always a repeatable number, it is this range (up to 50 nanometers) that ultimately affects the practical resolution of the EBL process.
 The model described above can be extended to include these effects.

+The electron scattering behaves according to a point spread function (PSF) that gives energy as a radial function of distance from the point that the electron beam (e-beam) hits the material.